eEcoLiDAR/downloadAHN/README.md

-# downloadAHN
+# Download AHN3 data

-download functionality to create and maintain local copy of AHN(3) data set
+This repository contains scripts providing the functionality to download (and keep up-to-date) a locally hosted copy of the AHN3 data set.